gnarlyquack/dr-strangetest/README.txt

     Failed assertions are signalled by throwing an exception of type easytest\Failure.
 In PHP 7, this is a subclass of PHP's AssertionError.

-    Skipped tests (described later) are implemented by throwing an exception of type easytest\Skip.
+    Skipped tests (described below) are implemented by throwing an exception of type easytest\Skip.